HarimbolaSantatra/django-chat-app/README.md

 	python -m pip install -r requirements.txt

+Activate redis and mysql server:

+	sudo systemctl start redis-server && systemctl start mysql

-Use the dump.sql_ file to upload the MySQL table inside your MySQL database.
+Use the _dump.sql_ file to upload the MySQL table inside your MySQL database.

 	mysql -u <username> -p < dump.sql

 Alternatively, if you want a clean database, you can skip this step and let migration create the database for you, provided that you correctly set up your _setting.py_ database backend.

-Use the username/password: root/root to login to the application and to Django admin page.
-Feel free to add users.
+Use the default username/password: root/root to login to the application and to Django admin page.
+Then feel free to add users here.

 ## WebSocket
 WebSocket maintain a communication between session during a whole session, contrary to HTTP Request where one actor wait for a request before sending a response.